shanghongxie/shanghongxie.github.io/index.md

 <div class="row">&nbsp;</div>
 <div class="row">
 	<div class="col-md-8">
 	I am an Assistant Professor in the School of Statistics at the <a href = "https://e.swufe.edu.cn/"> Southwestern University of Finance and Economics</a>.
-I  completed my Ph.D. and postdoctoral training in the <a href = "https://www.publichealth.columbia.edu/academics/departments/biostatistics"> Department of Biostatistics</a> at <a href = "https://www.columbia.edu/"> Columbia University</a>, under the supervision of Professors
+I obtained my Ph.D. in Biostatistics from <a href = "https://www.columbia.edu/"> Columbia University</a> in 2019 and was a postdoctoral research scientist in the <a href = "https://www.publichealth.columbia.edu/academics/departments/biostatistics"> Department of Biostatistics</a> at <a href = "https://www.columbia.edu/"> Columbia University</a> in 2019-2021, under the supervision of Professors
 		<a href = "https://blogs.cuit.columbia.edu/yw2016/"> Yuanjia Wang</a> and <a href = "https://www.publichealth.columbia.edu/people/our-faculty/to166"> R. Todd Ogden</a>.  <br/><br/>
 		My research interests lie in the broad area of machine learning, precision medicine, network analysis, functional data analysis, causal inference, mediation analysis with neuroimaging and genetic biomarkers, and variable selection.
 	</div>